gorkemkisa/MinisoForecast/README.md

 - First column should have ID's (Unique identifiers of the data)
 - First row should have time indexes (Day, month, week, etc.)
 - The sale data should be filled like a matrix in this format.
+There is also a sample Excel file, should you need it.

 This software is built and published by Görkem Kısa.
 This software is a part of my team's Senior Design Project, anyone who has access to this page can inspect and use the code freely under the use of MIT license(if you want to use this, please reference the contributors of the packages and libraries that I've used).
-Form1.cs is the main source code.
+Also, you can see the source code directly from here.
+You just need to look a little (Tip: "Form1.cs" is the main source code).

 Our team:
 - Görkem Kısa